fastapi/sqlmodel/docs/tutorial/where.md

 This is because as we are using pure and plain Python annotations for the fields, `age` is indeed annotated as `int | None`.

-By using this simple and standard Python type annotations we get the benefit of the extra simplicity and the inline error checks when creating or using instances. ✨
+By using these simple and standard Python type annotations we get the benefit of the extra simplicity and the inline error checks when creating or using instances. ✨

 And when we use these special **class attributes** in a `.where()`, during execution of the program, the special class attribute will know that the comparison only applies for the values that are not `NULL` in the database, and it will work correctly.

 But the editor doesn't know that it's a special **class attribute**, so it tries to help us preventing an error (that in this case is a false alarm).

-Nevertheless, we can easily fix. 🎉
+Nevertheless, we can easily fix it. 🎉

 We can tell the editor that this class attribute is actually a special **SQLModel** column (instead of an instance attribute with a normal value).